Are You Building A Business Or Are You Self-Employed?

 I suspect the reason is that most people’s previous experience of a business vision was, at best, imposed on them by an employer and, at worst, they didn’t even know it existed so never inspired them.

-"Do you want to set up and run a business or simply be self-employed?"
+"Do you want to set up and run a business or

 If you are clear on that, then you can define what you will need to put in place, what new skills and knowledge you’ll need to be successful and who else is going to be involved.
 And most importantly, does this match what inspired you to set out to work for yourself in the first place?

 Let’s look at both options and some questions you will need to answer to make decisions.

 This implies that the business has a value in its own right.
 In other words, you could sell it one day when you’re ready to retire or move on.
 It means you can scale your services up to whatever level you wish and potentially earn a great deal more money.
 So how large do you want to get?

 It does mean the value needs to be explicit and formulated in the products and systems and processes of the business and not in your head.
 It also means that other people work in the business.